Blueberry Cheesecake Bars

 You’re going to love these blueberry cheesecake bars with sweet juicy blueberries in a super smooth creamy filling and a buttery biscuit base.
 Tastes amazing and is super easy to make.

 I love blueberries, give me a classic blueberry muffin any day! but I do also love these cheesecake bars, this recipe makes nine slices but if you want to make more, it can easily be scaled up.
-If you do decide to make a larger amount you will need to increase the baking time slightly.
+Just remember to increase the baking time slightly.

 - Ease: Super easy.